spacecabbie/docs/admin-guide/backups/external_backups/the_chamilo_root_directory.md

 If you do not have access to a terminal, it is possible you might need to execute a backup copy through _FTP_.
 This operation, however \(without compression\), can be **much** longer.

+*note* backup only course / template / theme dirs for example ? ask.